TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 It consists of the following panels:

-**Uptime** - a gauge chart that visualizes the amount of time the gateway has been connected to the Network Server, represented as a percentage out of 100.
+**Uptime** - a gauge chart that visualizes the amount of time the gateway has been connected to the Network Server, represented as a percentage.

 {{< figure src="../gateway-uptime.png" alt="uptime" >}}